Framework OND

 5. Launch, adoption, and evolution

-We prepare production release, initial support, and the foundation for improvements, automation, or additional phases.
+We prepare the production launch, initial support, and a foundation for future improvements, automation, or additional stages.

 • Launch plan and early support